A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Practical Implementation

-Finally, we add noise from a discrete Gaussian with $\varepsilon=1$ to guarantee edge concentrated differential privacy for the contact graph \citep{5360242,DBLP:journals/corr/BunS16,C0S:20}.
+Finally, we add noise from a discrete Gaussian with $\varepsilon=1$ to guarantee edge differential privacy for the contact graph \citep{5360242,DBLP:journals/corr/BunS16,C0S:20} and pick the $B$ nodes with the highest noisy weight.
 With this scheme, contact tracing apps can easily implement this variant of \Greedy{}, which we denote as Private \Greedy{}.